Vernon, Portland, Oregon

 Vernon is a neighborhood in the Northeast section of Portland, Oregon, United States.

 Geography

-The neighborhood is small.
-It is bordered by the Woodlawn neighborhood to the north, Concordia to the east, Sabin to the south, and King on the west.
+Vernon is bordered by the Woodlawn neighborhood to the north, Concordia to the east, Sabin to the south, and King on the west.

-Features and Culture
+Features

 Vernon is home to Alberta Park and encompasses a significant portion of the Alberta Arts District, a cultural and commercial corridor along NE Alberta Street that it shares with the King and Concordia neighborhoods.
 The district is known for locally owned shops, galleries, and cafes.
-The neighborhood vibe could be described as an "urban suburban mix" that attracts young professionals and families.
-The commercial activity also extends to NE Killingsworth Street.

-History and Demographics

-Pre-1900s: Farmland and Indigenous Land

-The Portland Metro area rests on the traditional lands of numerous Indigenous peoples, including the Multnomah, Wasco, Cowlitz, Kathlamet, Clackamas, Bands of Chinook, Tualatin, Kalapuya, and Molalla tribes, who have utilized the Columbia River region for millennia.
-The area that would become Vernon began as farmland in the 1880s.